Phobos718/CornerStone/README.md

 As a brief summary, this is a Flask application designed to gather data of a user's habits daily and to provide a platform for analyzing it via data visualisation and more advanced methods later on to allow for seeing through more noisy data.
 It's being developed predominantly for personal use as an attempt to identify the causes of certain food sensitivities and minor (although rather annoying) sleep disorders that run in my family and to maximise personal performance by eliminating them.

-Information is gathered via a survey about food and supplement intake, physical and other activities, and a set of metrics each day.
+Information is gathered via a survey (screenshots: <a href="images/activity.PNG">mobile</a>, <a href="images/rec2.PNG">desktop</a>) about food and supplement intake, physical and other activities, and a set of metrics each day.
-Once enough data is gathered it can be analysed by the user (see screenshots below)
+Once enough data is gathered it can be displayed on the main dashboard.
+(<a href="images/activity.PNG">Screenshot of current progress</a> - The top graph shows a set of generic metrics and a selectable one (red).
+The two small barcharts below show two variables selected by the user.
+Please note, this is about 50% finished.
+I wil update the screenshots when the layout and full functionality is added.

 Many aspects of this project are still in a prototype phase, multiple changes in structure can be expected as I refactor the code to allow for better scalability.
 Net functionality is my top priority, therefore design and front end will be moving the slowest.

 The live version of this project is currently being hosted on AWS.
-Feel free to message me for access and test credentials.
+Feel free to message me for access and test credentials

 ## To-Do list (in order of priority)